 The evolution of computer and telecommunications technology and the ubiquitous use of computers is transforming our society in ways that could not have been anticipated even a few years ago and have brought on a host of social, ethical, and legal issues.
-As long as humans continue to be curious and ingenious animals, this dynamic will continue.
-But the unprecedented rate of change gives little time to sociologists, ethicists and legal experts to reflect on and respond to the emerging technologies and their impact on society.
+The unprecedented rate of change gives little time to sociologists, ethicists and legal experts to reflect on and respond to the emerging technologies and their impact on society.

 The best approach to all these issues may be the most general.
 The survival skills that bring success in school and in life - skills like critical thinking, problem solving, and moral reasoning - are also the best bet for handling the ethical quandaries that computers create.
 Certain character traits - empathy, adaptability, attention to detail - will help as well.
 And of course, a mastery of the technical details is almost essential.
 Used correctly, computers and the Internet can help you in acquiring this knowledge, character, and set of skills.